Using Bleach to Pass a Drug Test – Does it Work?

 If it’s really important that you pass that drug test, the dilution method is always the safest, easiest, and the cheapest way to do it.
 This method involves taking a lot of water in the hours leading to the urine test.

 However, it’s important that you do it with caution to avoid being flagged for dilution.
-Read more about using the dilution method to pass a drug test here.
+Read how to pass a drug test with water.

 - Permanent Detox